typhoon-php/typed-map/docs/type.md

 ## Constructing types

-Types should be constructed via the [types](../src/Type/types.php) static factory.
+Typhoon types can be constructed via the `Typhoon\Type\types` static factory.
+Let's express this monstrous type via the Typhoon DSL:

-Here's how a monstrous type can be easily expressed in Typhoon:

 ```
 array{